mihir1711/myself_2/README.md

 Fintech is the future of finance and I believe it is the way forward for all businesses.
 This is my own practice.. modified the file directly  on git hub. will now commit changes and see what happens. downloaded the zip file from git hub, extracted the same and adding this line to edit.

+10. adding line 10 on local dektop and saving. will check status on github. should not reflect the change.